carp-sushi/stream/README.md

-# monorepo
+# stream

-A Haskell + Nix monorepo template

-## References

-Code was taken and update from the [Haskell Monorepo Tutorial](https://github.com/fghibellini/nix-haskell-monorepo)
+A simplistic parallel stream library written using the Par monad in Haskell.